Saudi Aramco plans $25.6B share sale in biggest ever IPO

 Prince Mohammed has said listing Aramco is one way for the kingdom to raise capital for the country’s sovereign wealth fund, which would then use that money to develop new cities and lucrative projects across Saudi Arabia.

-Despite the mammoth figures involved in the IPO, they are not quite what the crown prince had envisioned based on the prince’s own remarks over the past two years.
+Despite the mammoth figures involved in the IPO, they are not quite what the crown prince had envisioned based on his own remarks over the past two years.
 He’d previously talked about a valuation for Aramco of $2 trillion and a flotation of 5% of the company involving a listing on a foreign stock exchange.
 There are no immediate plans for an international listing.

 Aramco said Thursday it would retain the option of an even bigger offering of a 3.45 billion share sale, representing $29.4 billion.